im-richard/rlib/readme.md

 Each release includes a *.sig file for both the zip and the tarball.

 The *.sig file contains a PGP signature created with the official release keys.
 Signing files with any other key will give a different signature.
-Following these verification instructions will ensure the downloaded files really came from the actual developer.
+If you attempt to verify the files with the provided .sig file and it does not verify; it's recommended that you NOT use that release.
+Download the official release from this git repo.

 On Windows, you can useGpg4win.
 On macOS, you may use GPG Tools or gnupg via HomeBrew.